Linear sequential dynamical systems, incidence algebras, and M\"{o}bius functions: Introduction

 \section{Introduction}

 Modeling discrete processes is an important topic in mathematics as it is of relevance for the understanding of network dynamics~\cite{rei1,rei2,rei3,rei4,laub,BE,kauf,vonn,reg,wolf}.
-Sequential dynamical systems (SDS\footnote{We will write SDS in singular as well as plural form.}) \cite{rei1,rei2,rei3,rei4,rei5} provide such a framework based on a graph, a set of local functions labeled by vertices and an update schedule.
-SDS were motivated by the work on Cellular Automata (CA)~\cite{vonn,wolf} and Boolean Networks~\cite{kauf}.
-The key question here is to deduce phase space properties from graph, local maps and update schedule.
+Sequential dynamical systems (SDS\footnote{We will write SDS in singular as well as plural form.}) \cite{rei1,rei2,rei3,rei4,rei5} provide such a framework.
+A \emph{sequential dynamical system} over a graph involves three ingredients: a (dependency) graph to represent the interaction relations among entities, local functions and an update schedule in order to specify the order of state updates.
+SDS are motivated by the work on Cellular Automata (CA)~\cite{vonn,wolf} and Boolean Networks~\cite{kauf}.
+The key question is to deduce phase space properties from graph, local maps and update schedule.

-A sequential dynamical system over a graph involves three ingredients: a (dependency) graph to represent the interaction relations among entities, local functions and an update schedule in order to specify the order of state updates.
-Note that even though an update schedule is a linear order, the underlying graph, specifically its acyclic orientations is the key observable \cite{rei3,rei4,rei6}.
-In other words, the underlying dependency graph determines the extend of sequentiality of a system.

 It is not easy to deduce phase space properties of SDS over general graphs and general local functions with varying update schedules.
 The question is intriguing though, since sometimes dramatic changes can be induced by ``slightly'' changing the update schedule, while keeping everything else fixed.
 In praxis, such changes can inadvertently be introduced when implementing an SDS on a specific computer architecture.